uphyrdia/ip/docs/README.md

 ## Quick Start
 1. Ensure you have **Java 17 or above** installed on your computer.

-2. Download the latest `phrolova.jar` file.
+2. Download the latest `Phrolova.jar` file.

 3. Copy the `.jar` file into a folder you want to use as the home directory.

 4. Open a terminal and navigate (`cd`) into that folder.

 5. Run the application:
-`java -jar phrolova.jar`
+`java -jar Phrolova.jar`
 6. You should see a greeting message from Phrolova.

 7. Type commands in formats described below and press `Enter` to execute them.